Ultimate Guide How Do Youtubers Get Taxed in the UK?

 What Other Taxes Do YouTubers Pay?

-VAT registration becomes mandatory when annual earnings exceed £85,000, and VAT must be applied to certain sales.
-Most VAT requirements affect YouTubers, who sell products and provide services.
+VAT registration becomes mandatory when your taxable turnover exceeds £90,000 within a 12-month period, and VAT must be applied to certain sales.
+Most VAT requirements affect YouTubers who sell products and provide services.

 Corporation Tax (if you set up a limited company)